T

 shopping

-Vienna's most popular market, offering a vibrant mix of food stalls, restaurants, and specialty shops.
-It's a great place to sample international cuisines and local delicacies.
+Vienna's most popular market, offering a vibrant mix of fresh produce, international delicacies, spices, and small eateries.
+It's a fantastic place to sample local flavors, find unique ingredients, or enjoy a casual lunch.

 • Best visited on a Saturday for the flea market section.